Seif-Tamer1/Monsters-INC.-Game-Milestone2/README.md

 # Monsters-INC.-Game-Milestone2
 DooR DasH: Scare vs Laugh Touchdown is a competitive board game set in the world of Monsters Inc., where the city of Monstropolis runs on energy collected from children.
-In this thrilling race, two monsters compete to prove who can collect the most energy while navigating the dangerous Floor. executePowerupEffect method is still not done because seif is a bitch
+In this thrilling race, two monsters compete to prove who can collect the most energy while navigating the dangerous Floor. executePowerupEffect method is still not done because seif is a bitch and a nigga